parasytezz/tp/docs/UserGuide.md

 ### 3. Edit Categories of Contact
 The `edit <contact index> <category1/category2/...>` command allows users to assign categories to contact and to delete categories assigned to contact.
+Contact Index must be valid in order to edit its category.

 Format
 ```